Author: Steve Bennett

 A Key Idea

 The athletes need to love what they do and create the habit of doing whatever they do well.
 They need a good community of friends to train with and good support from family and friends.
-To become a top athlete takes a long time and the athlete if they have the natural ability to make it to the top needs to be in it long enough to see this happen.
-The reason they stay in it that long is because they love what they do and their life involved in athletics.
-It is this simple fact that will keep them getting up after each bad experience in their journey.
+To become a top athlete takes a long time, and the athlete, if they have the natural ability to make it to the top, needs to be in it long enough to see this happen.
+They stay in it that long because they love what they do and their life involved in athletics.
+This simple fact will keep them getting up after each lousy experience in their journey.

 Maintaining Running Form During Middle Distance Racing

-Maintaining Running Form during Middle Distance RacingPresents a large range of Modern Training techniques that will improve athletes Running Form and help any athlete maintain more speed in the closing stages of races.
-Training to improve "ease of speed " is the missing factor in many training programs. .
+It presents many modern training techniques that will improve athletes' running form and help athletes maintain more speed in the closing stages of races.
+Training to improve "ease of speed " is missing in many training programs.
 Available only in E-book format.